-See also Special Training with Regard to Sexual Violence in Subsection C, [Subsection b of Subsection 3 of Subsection c below.]below.
+See also Special Training with Regard to Sexual Violence in Subsection C below.

 c.
 Annual Policy Review

 No later than the end of each academic calendar year, each institution's Title IX Coordinator shall review and provide to NSHE suggestions for changes to this policy.
 NSHE shall review and consider the suggested changes and propose policy revisions to the Board of Regents, as appropriate, at the last regular Board meeting of the fiscal year.